June 28, 2023

 SODA WILDERNESS

-At the end of our morning break, we said goodbye to Coin-Flip and wished him luck on his hike.
+We said goodbye to Coin-Flip and wished him luck on his hike.
 It was time for us to continue hiking north into the Soda Mountain Wilderness where Poledork and I would spend much of our afternoon today.

-When we planned this hike, Poledork revealed her serious concerns about how dry this section of the PCT might get.
+When we planned this hike, Poledork shared her concerns about how dry this section of the PCT might get.
 Several recent years of drought left southern Oregon a dry tinderbox.
 But that didn’t seem to be as big of an issue this year.
 Thus far, we haven’t had to go further than 10 miles without a water source, which was a pleasant surprise for both of us.

 As if to prove the point, we reached a piped spring just after 11 am, and it was still flowing strong.
 A half dozen thru-hikers were already down at the spring pulling water, so we meandered up a hillside toward some shade to wait our turn.
 After a solid 8 miles of hiking, we were ready for lunch and this spot near the spring seemed as good as anywhere for a long rest.